Jump to:Page Content

 Mr. Fabio Farinosi

-Fabio Farinosi is a Giorgio Ruffolo Doctoral Research Fellow in the Sustainability Science Program and based at Harvard’s School of Engineering and Applied Sciences.
+Fabio Farinosi is a Giorgio Ruffolo Doctoral Research Fellow in the Sustainability Science Program based at the Harvard’s Department of Organismic and Evolutionary Biology.
 He is a doctoral student in the Science and Management of Climate Change Programme at Ca’ Foscari University in Italy.
-His research assesses the impact of land use and climate change on flood risk in the Brazilian Amazon and the potential for risk mitigation.
-Fabio is contributing to the collaborative Initiative on Sustainable Development in Amazonia: Land Use and the Hydrologic Cycle led by Professor Paul Moorcroft.
+His research assesses the impacts of global changes in climate, combined with regional changes in land use and hydrology in the Amazon, on flood risk and hydropower generation in Brazil.
+The project aims to provide policy makers with a better understanding of the expected future impacts and enhance long-term mitigation strategies.
+Fabio is contributing to the collaborative Initiative on Sustainable Development of the Amazon and its Surrounding Regions: The Interplay of Changing Climate, Hydrology, and Land Use led by Professor Paul Moorcroft.
 He worked as researcher in environmental economics, natural resource management, and disaster risk reduction at the Fondazione Eni Enrico Mattei and the Euro-Mediterranean Center for Climate Change.
-There, he has been involved in several research projects including natural hazard risk and impact analysis, policy assessment and implementation, water management, and analysis of climate change adaptation strategies.
+There, he was involved in several research projects addressing natural hazard risk and impact analysis, policy assessment and implementation, water management, and analysis of climate change adaptation strategies.
 He collaborated with the European Environmental Agency as a member of the European Topic Centre on Climate Change Impacts, Vulnerability and Adaptation.
-Prior to this, Fabio completed an internship at the United Nations Environment Programme - Regional Resource Centre for Asia and the Pacific in Bangkok, Thailand.
-During this experience he carried out a study on community driven rural development and community based adaptation to climate change in Thailand.
+Fabio completed an internship at the United Nations Environment Programme - Regional Resource Centre for Asia and the Pacific in Bangkok, Thailand.
+During this experience he carried out a study on community-driven rural development and community-based adaptation to climate change in Thailand.
 He has also worked in the private sector as an economic consultant.
 Fabio has a Master’s degree in Environmental Economics and a degree in Business Administration from Ca’ Foscari University.
 During his studies, he spent a semester at the Nova University of Lisbon, Portugal and was awarded a scholarship for the Globalization Programme at Venice International University.
 His faculty hosts are John Briscoe and Paul Moorcroft.